VerifyTests/DiffEngine/docs/diff-tool.md

 ## Successful verification behavior

-If a diff tool is running for the comparison of the current verification (per test), and a new verification passes, the following logic will be applied:
+If a tool is running for the comparison of the current verification (per test), and a new verification passes, the following logic will be applied:

 | Mdi   | Behavior |
 |-------|----------|